Nursing

 9. Student must meet the essential functions and technical standards required for nursing as documented at www.wallacestate.edu/nursing - see Nursing Essential Functions.

 10. A minimum 18 ACT Composite Score (National or Residual) is required for admission consideration.
-Proof of score must be submitted with the nursing application verification sheet.
+Proof of score must be uploaded to the nursing application.

 NOTE: It is the responsibility of each applicant to ensure all applicable courses (including grades) from other institutions have been transferred to WSCC and to ensure the program application is complete prior to submission.

-Admission Requirements for the Traditional Nursing Program at Oneonta Instructional Site
+Admission Requirements for the Nursing Program at Oneonta Instructional Site*

 (Associate Degree Nursing-5 semesters/Practical Nursing* Certificate-3 semesters)